hawkore/examples-spring-boot-mule4-kubernetes/spring-boot-admin-server/README.md

     }
     ```

-3. Create a kubernetes ConfigMap for Spring Boot Admin Server to tell how to find spring boot applications to manage:
+3. Create a Kubernetes ConfigMap for Spring Boot Admin Server to tell how to find Spring Boot applications to manage:

     **IMPORTANT**: In our case, the name of this ConfigMap must be equals to `sb-admin-server`, as defined in [application.properties](src/main/resources/application.properties) `spring.application.name` property.

     ```yaml
-    # Config Map for Spring Boot Admin Server to auto-discover spring boot applications to manage
+    # Config Map for Spring Boot Admin Server to auto-discover Spring Boot applications to manage
     apiVersion: v1
     kind: ConfigMap
     metadata: